2016 Queensland Cup: Grand Final

-Burleigh returned to the finals for the first time in 11 years after finishing the regular season in 2nd.
+Burleigh returned to the finals for the first time in 11 years after finishing the regular season in second.
 After their first week bye, they defeated Redcliffe 40–24 in the major semi final to qualify for their fifth Grand Final, their first since 2005.
 Redcliffe finished the regular season as minor premiers and qualified for the finals for the first time since 2012.
-After losing to Burleigh in the major semi final, they defeated the Sunshine Coast in the preliminary final and booked a spot in their 10th Grand Final, their third against Burleigh.
+After losing to Burleigh in the major semi final, they defeated the Sunshine Coast Falcons in the preliminary final and booked a spot in their tenth Grand Final, their third against Burleigh.